 1. Review your current procurement process

 “But we’ve always done it this way.”
 It’s a familiar refrain, particularly when an organization has reached a certain level of success.
 Complacency is not an attribute that should be nurtured, however.
 Indeed, reviewing processes is a critical first step in streamlining the workflow of your procurement team.
 Doing so will drive new efficiencies, which will ultimately have a positive impact across your entire organization.
-But first, you have to be willing to conduct an honest assessment about current processes and protocols.
+But first, you have to be willing to conduct an honest assessment of current processes and protocols.

 Not motivated to dive in?
 Remember: beyond obtaining goods and services, procurement teams are responsible for sifting through — and engaging with — suppliers that could potentially become long-term partners of your business.
 These partners have to align with the big picture goals of the entire organization and should share the complementary priorities and values.
-Given the strategic importance of this alignment, you can hopefully use the high-stakes nature of this undertaking to motivate yourself to see if the existing processes supports this vision and then amending them if they don’t.
+Given the strategic importance of this alignment, you can hopefully use the high-stakes nature of this undertaking to motivate yourself to see if the existing processes support this vision and then amending them if they don’t.

 2. Focus on increasing employee skills through training

-Continuing training and development of employees is one of the leading factors that contribute to an organization’s success.
+Continuing the training and development of employees is one of the leading factors that contribute to an organization’s success.
 Yet, in a survey conducted by Middlesex University Institute, 74% of the research subjects felt that they weren’t able to achieve their full potential in the workplace due to limited development opportunities.

 This statistic presents a huge opportunity — one that we’ve empirically witnessed in procurement — in that new technology has been adopted to help employees learn new methods to improve their job performance.
 So much of our attention is devoted to procurement tools.
 (And this makes sense because we’re in the business of developing procurement tools!)
 However, to optimize the value of the tools, procurement professionals should be well equipped to use them.
 Distance learning, on-demand training, and more have created unprecedented access training.